Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 🔎 Canon 10x42L IS WP binoculars: They're not perfect, but they’re as close as you’ll get for hand-held astronomy.
 They're an outstanding choice for super-steady stargazing thanks to their image stabilization, waterproof design and large objective lenses. ★★★★★

+When it comes to hand-held astronomy, binoculars don't come better than the Canon 10x42L IS WP binoculars.
 The main defining feature of the Canon 10x42L IS WP binoculars is that they include Canon's Optical Image Stabilization (IS).
 This nifty technology uses gyroscope motion sensors to detect how much your arms are moving and a vari-angle prism to compensate for that movement up to 0.8 degrees.
 This means that at the push of a button you can eliminate the slight shakes created by your hands and ensure a consistently steady image — ideal for longer viewing sessions when your muscles might be prone to getting tired.

-The downside of this technology is that the IS system is quite power-hungry, so it's worth making sure you take plenty of spare AAA batteries along on your trip.
+The downside of these high-tech binoculars is that the IS system is quite power-hungry, so it's worth making sure you take plenty of spare AAA batteries along on your trip.
 We also weren't wholly satisfied with the accessories provided with these binoculars, especially considering the price point.
 We found that the one-piece lens caps struggled to stay in place, and we thought the carry case was a bit basic and flimsy, so you might want to upgrade it.
 But overall, these are still the best stargazing binoculars on our list thanks to the astronomy-centric glass and clever image stabilization feature.

 Swipe to scroll horizontally